 Getting to the Echo Canyon Trailhead is easy, but parking is limited.
 I’ve found myself circling the parking lot many times to snatch a spot.
 If you’re visiting near Scottsdale, I HIGHLY suggest taking an Uber/Lyft to get there.
 If you drive yourself, carpool, and come when it isn’t as busy (early morning, late afternoon, etc.).
 Beware- it can get HOT in Phoenix.
 I don’t suggest hiking when the temperature is above 90 degrees.

 You won’t regret adding this famous Arizona Landmark to your next trip to the desert.

 Phoenix is the capital of Arizona and nicknamed “the Valley of Sun” because the city is surrounded by mountains, with desert weather that gives it an annual eighty-five percentage of sunshine.

-To get there, the Phoenix Sky Harbor is the major travel hub that connects Arizona with the rest of the world.
-Most of the natural treasures in the state are located on the outskirts of the city, and the city center is a great stopover to get in touch with native American art and history.
+To get there, the Phoenix Sky Harbor is the major travel hub connecting Arizona with the world.
+Most of the natural treasures in the state are located on the city’s outskirts, and the city center is a great stopover to get in touch with native American art and history.

 The Heard Museum is one of the most prestigious art museums, showcasing rich Native American culture.
 It was founded in 1929, and noted architect Bennie Gonzales designed part of the mansion.

-The museum is within walking distance from the tram station of Encanto/Central Ave.
-About half a mile away, the Phoenix Art Museum is another important art facility in Phoenix with an extensive art collection from well-known American artists like Georgia O’Keeffe to the European ones like Claude Monet.
+The museum is within walking distance from the Encanto/Central Ave tram station.
+About half a mile away, the Phoenix Art Museum is another important art facility in Phoenix with an extensive art collection from well-known American artists like Georgia O’Keeffe to European ones like Claude Monet.